harmony-one/horizon/docs/DEVELOPER.md

 yarn init-all

 # In separate termintal windows start hardhat and harmony localnet
-# Note: Prerequisit is that you have a local Harmony Node set up see below
+# Note: Prerequisite is that you have a local Harmony Node set up see below
 yarn eth-local
 yarn harmony-local